![]() |

 Booth, David C. and Darrel W. Schmitz (compiled by) Economic Minerals Map of Mississippi. in color; scale 1:500,000; 36.5 x 46 inches; 1983.
 (Publication of the Mississippi Office of Geology.)

-Booth, M. L. (Translated from the French), The Marble-Workers' Manual: Designed for the Use of Marble-Workers, Builders, and Owners of Houses (with an Appendix Concerning American Marbles).
-New York: Sheldon, Blakeman & Co., 1856.
-(This book is now available on Google Book Search in the Full View Books section.
+Booth, Mary Louise (Translator).
+The Marble-Workers’ Manual: Designed for the Use of Marble-Workers, Builders, and Owners of Houses (with an Appendix Concerning American Marbles.
+New York: Sheldon, Blakeman & Co., 1856 (translated from French).
+(This book is also available on the Internet Archive – Texts.
 You can view the book as it was originally printed on the web site, and you can download the book in PDF format to your computer.)

 Born, K. E. Summary of the Mineral Resources of Tennessee.
 Tennessee Division of Geology, Resources of Tennessee, 2d ser., 1936.
 102 pp.